-- (1) Subject to ARM 24.35.203, when the ICCU or another unit of the department evaluates an individual's employment status, the department shall apply a twopart test to determine whether an individual is an independent contractor or an employee.
-The department shall evaluate: - (a) whether the individual is and shall continue to be free from control or direction over the performance of the services, both under contract and in fact; and - (b) whether the individual is engaged in an independently established trade, occupation, profession, or business. - (2) To determine whether a hiring agent exerts control over an individual, the department shall evaluate: - (a) direct evidence of right or exercise of control; - (b) method of payment; - (c) furnishing of equipment; and - (d) right to fire. - (3) To determine the employment status of an individual, the department may: - (a) review written contracts between the individual and the hiring agent; - (b) interview and obtain statements from the individual, co-workers, and the hiring agent; - (c) obtain statements from third parties; - (d) examine the books and records of the hiring agent; - (e) review filing status on income tax returns; - (f) perform onsite visits; and - (g) make any other investigation necessary to determine employment status. - (4) Decisions regarding employment status must comply with the criteria for an independent contractor found at 39-71-417, MCA, as well as with existing law on partnership, joint ventures, and other employment entities. - (5) Initial determinations regarding employment status may be issued by any unit of the department or by the Department of Revenue.
-Initial determinations of employment status by the department are binding on the parties unless a party disputes the determination, pursuant to ARM 24.11.2407 or 24.16.7527. - (6) ICCU "decisions" regarding employment must be called "decisions" and are separate and distinct from both initial determinations of the department and "orders" defined at ARM 24.29.205. - (7) ICCU decisions regarding employment status are binding on the department and on any other agency which elects to be included as a member of the department's ICCU, subject to the limitations contained in ARM 24.35.205(3).
-This does not include any agency which is merely appearing before the ICCU as a party in an employment status case (for example the state compensation insurance fund), and has not elected to be included as a member of the ICCU.
+- (1) Subject to ARM 24.35.203, the department shall apply a two-part test to determine whether an individual is an independent contractor or an employee.
+The department shall evaluate: - (a) whether the individual is and shall continue to be free from control or direction over the performance of the services, both under contract and in fact; and - (b) whether the individual is engaged in an independently established trade, occupation, profession, or business. - (2) Initial determinations regarding employment status may be issued by any unit of the department or by the Department of Revenue.
+Initial determinations of employment status by the department are binding on the parties unless a party disputes the determination, pursuant to ARM 24.11.2407 or 24.16.7527. - (3) ICCU decisions regarding employment status are binding on the department and on any other agency which elects to be included as a member of the department's ICCU, subject to the limitations contained in ARM 24.35.205(3).

+This does not include any agency which is merely appearing before the ICCU as a party in an employment status case and has not elected to be included as a member of the ICCU.